NicodemusGurion/nicodemusgurion.github.io/_posts/2023-04-01-Changes in the New World Translation.md

 ### Change

-The New World Translation inserts “Jehovah” instead of “God” with no justification what so ever.
-[There is not a single Hebrew or Greek text nor any other translation that has the Divine Name in this verse.](https://biblehub.com/psalms/14-1.htm) It is one thing to want to restore the Name.
-It is a whole other thing to  insert it in places where it does not exist and frankly wouldn’t even make any sense.
+The New World Translation inserts “Jehovah” instead of “God”.
+[I can not find a single Hebrew or Greek text nor any other translation that has the Divine Name in this verse.](https://biblehub.com/psalms/14-1.htm) Having the divine name here makes no sense.
+That someone would deny the exiatence of God is plausible.
+That someone would be so specific as to use the name Jehovah is implausible.
 Why would someone not knowing the Divine Name use it when they say there is no God?

 ## Psalm 22:16